BlackRock profit beats as ETF demand holds up against market rout | Business

 The world's largest asset manager, which makes most of its money from fees charged for investment advisory and administration services, recorded a 16% fall in adjusted profit to $9.55 per share.
 That still surpassed analysts' expectations of $7.07 per share, according to IBES data from Refinitiv, as BlackRock managed to partially offset the market downturn thanks to its diversified business model spearheaded by iShares ETFs.

 Shares of the company, down 42% so far this year, gained 0.4% in premarket trading after the results.
-Overall net inflows were positive in the quarter, coming in at $65 billion, as the continued momentum from ETFs offset the hit from BlackRock's retail clients withdrawing about $5 billion.
+Overall net inflows were positive in the quarter, with long-term net inflows of $65 billion, as the continued momentum from ETFs offset the hit from BlackRock's retail clients withdrawing about $5 billion.

+Net inflows into ETFs were about $22 billion in the quarter, boosted by $37 billion of flows in bond ETFs.
+Revenue fell 15% to $4.31 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)